 “Zero Trust is an information security model that denies access to applications and data by default.
 Threat prevention is achieved by only granting access to networks and workloads utilizing policy informed by continuous, contextual, risk-based verification across users and their associated devices.
 Zero Trust advocates these three core principles: All entities are untrusted by default; least privilege access is enforced; and comprehensive security monitoring is implemented.”

 Even that definition, focused on the three core principles of Zero Trust, might read a bit too generic.
-What does Zero Trust really mean for the organization?
+What does Zero Trust maturity really mean for an organization?
 Having a shared understanding of the concept greatly helps when implementing it.
 The National Institute of Standards and Technology (NIST) has published NIST SP 800-207 Zero Trust Architecture, which describes the following seven tenets of zero trust.

 - All data sources and computing services are considered resources